manuelmoracartagena/manuelmoracartagena/README.md

 ###

-<p align="center">- 🔭 I’m a physicst pursuing a master's degree in Big Data Analytics<br>- 📚 I'm currently working on my master's thesis about Alzheimer’s diagnosis using deep neural networks</p>
+<p align="center"> 🔭 I’m a physicist pursuing a master's degree in Big Data Analytics<br> 🧠 I'm currently working on my master's thesis about Alzheimer’s diagnosis using deep neural networks. <br>🔜 I’ll soon be uploading the code.
+Stay tuned!</p>

 ###